 Supported application types

 In general, rich internet application (RIA) functionality must be limited to only the areas of your web application that require it.

-IBM Tealeaf supports the following rich internet application types:
+Acoustic Experience Analytics (Tealeaf) supports the following rich internet application types:

-IBM Tealeaf supports HTTP and HTTPS for request and response communication between client and server.
+Acoustic Experience Analytics (Tealeaf) supports HTTP and HTTPS for request and response communication between client and server.

 Verify that all Ajax send and receive communications are managed by HTTP or HTTPS.

 The protocol of the client events is the same as the request that sent the page to the browser.
 If the client events must be sent by HTTPS, verify that the source page is delivered by HTTPS.